zenoweed/sysops-mindmap/README.md

 # sysops-mindmap
-MIndmaps of AWS services included in the SOA-C02 exam guide
+Mindmaps of AWS services included in the SOA-C02 exam guide

+Inspired by Stephane Marek's PPTs on his Udemy AWS Sysops Course.